-This difference in sucking action can cause some babies to take the breast with a shallow latch (sucking mostly on the nipple).
-This is sometimes called nipple confusion—confusion between the different feel, shape and sucking action of the breast and artificial teat.
-If a baby is latched to the nipple without a big mouthful of breast this will be painful, and baby will struggle to get a good flow of milk.
+Although some babies will switch between a breast and a pacifier without problems, the difference in sucking action may cause some babies to take the breast with a shallow latch (sucking mostly on the nipple).
+This is sometimes called nipple confusion—confusion between the different feel, shape and sucking action of the breast and an artificial teat.
+If a baby is latched to the nipple without a big mouthful of breast this will usually be painful, and baby will struggle to get a good flow of milk.
 A baby may begin to fuss at the breast, refuse to breastfeed or pull at the nipple in frustration.

 #3 Low milk supply

 By virtue of #1 (delaying feeds) and #2 (affecting the latch) another possible drawback with using a pacifier is that a mother’s milk supply might drop.
-Being in a shallow latch or having infrequent feeds mean the breasts are emptied less well and less often.
-When breasts are not emptied often enough, milk production slows down.
+Being in a shallow latch or having infrequent feeds mean the breasts are drained less well and less often.
+If milk is not taken regularly and effectively from the breast, milk production slows down.

 Exceptions to the rule